Read Omnibus: Skeleton Crew / Different Seasons by Stephen King Free Online

 Stephen attended the grammar school in Durham and Lisbon Falls High School, graduating in 1966.
 From his sophomore year at the University of Maine at Orono, he wrote a weekly column for the school newspaper, THE MAINE CAMPUS.
 He was also active in student politics, serving as a member of the Student Senate.
 He came to support the anti-war movement on the Orono campus, arriving at his stance from a conservative view that the war in Vietnam was unconstitutional.
 He graduated in 1970, with a B.A. in English and qualified to teach on the high school level.
 A draft board examination immediately post-graduation found him 4-F on grounds of high blood pressure, limited vision, flat feet, and punctured eardrums.

 He met Tabitha Spruce in the stacks of the Fogler Library at the University, where they both worked as students; they married in January of 1971.
 As Stephen was unable to find placement as a teacher immediately, the Kings lived on his earnings as a laborer at an industrial laundry, and her student loan and savings, with an occasional boost from a short story sale to men's magazines.

 Stephen made his first professional short story sale ("The Glass Floor") to Startling Mystery Stories in 1967.
 Throughout the early years of his marriage, he continued to sell stories to men's magazines.
 Many were gathered into the Night Shift collection or appeared in other anthologies.

 In the fall of 1971, Stephen began teaching English at Hampden Academy, the public high school in Hampden, Maine.
 Writing in the evenings and on the weekends, he continued to produce short stories and to work on novels.

 Reviews of the Omnibus: Skeleton Crew / Different Seasons

 Add a comment

-Download EBOOK From a Buick 8 by Stephen King Online free
+Download EBOOK Omnibus: Skeleton Crew / Different Seasons by Stephen King Online free